smXplorer/AlliGator/docs/source/graph-object.rst

 ============

 Multiplot graph objects are ubiquitous in AlliGator and are packed with many functionalities.
-Not all functions are available in al graphs (it wouldn't make sense to fit a decay model to an intensity histogram, for instance), therefore custom function descriptions will be found in page manuals dealing with each specific graph object.
+Not all functions are available in all graphs (it wouldn't make sense to fit a decay model to an intensity histogram, for instance), therefore custom function descriptions will be found in page manuals dealing with each specific graph object.
 The following will hold for most graphs, with some